 Raw materials are shredded and defiberized in water.
 The fibers are then ground thoroughly so that they combine easily and are mixed with chemicals to produce pulp for paper.
 The pulp is subsequently run over a wire mesh, elaborately watermarked, dried, and rolled to make paper.
 Finally, the paper is cut into sheets of the right size for printing.
-This durable paper is also suitable for mechanical processing in devices like cash handling machines.
+While possessing the unique texture of banknote, this paper is also durable and suitable for mechanical processing in devices like cash handling machines.